cortega26/Foobar/README.md

 * Level 3 consists of 3 Challenges
 * Level 4 consists of 2 Challenges
 * Level 5 consists of 1 Challenge

-- Each and every of these files represent my personal approach to solve the problem
+* Each and every of these files represent my personal approach to solve the problem

-- Better/cleaner solutions might be found in other repositories.
+I cleared levels 1, 2, 3 and the first problem from level 4.